OanaGaskey/Traffic-Sign-Classifier/README.md

     conv1   = tf.nn.conv2d(x, conv1_W, strides=[1, 1, 1, 1], padding='VALID') + conv1_b
 ```

-I defined the hypermarameters using 10 training epochs, meaning that the training data is shuffeled and fed into the CNN 10 times, while using a 256 batch size to make the data easier to handle and fit in RAM memory.
+I defined the hyperparameters using 10 training epochs, meaning that the training data is shuffled and fed into the CNN 10 times, while using a 256 batch size to make the data easier to handle and fit in RAM memory.
 The learning rate is pretty low as I saw this is a better approach and leads to a higher performance at the end of the 10 epoch training session.

 ```